-The teaching responsibility for research-active, full-time faculty is normally 18 semester hours per academic year.
-Teaching responsibilities may be higher, with a maximum of 24 semester hours, or lower depending on the needs and mission of the department and the obligations of the faculty member.
-Exceptions to the standard are recommended by the appropriate department chair and approved by the dean after discussion with the provost.
-Possible exceptions might include special assignments for the department, college, or university; supervision of professional projects, theses, or dissertations; and major time commitments to funded or unfunded research.
+The teaching responsibility for tenured or tenure-track faculty shall be no more than 18 semester hours per academic year.
+Lower teaching loads shall be granted under a number of circumstances where the faculty member has unusually high obligations outside of teaching, including when the faculty member’s responsibilities include above-average time commitments to service assignments during the academic year; to other special assignments for the department, college, or university; to the supervision of professional projects, theses, or dissertations; to unpaid service work for the university during the summer; to student advising; and to major funded or unfunded research or consulting contracts.

+Teaching responsibilities for other categories of faculty may be higher, with a maximum of 12 semester hours per semester, or lower depending on the needs and mission of the department and the obligations of the faculty member.

+When the administration above the college-level asks a faculty member to take on a service or administrative activity involving a substantial time commitment, the Provost shall make arrangements with the faculty member’s department and college for a commensurate reduction in the faculty member’s teaching load and, if needed, should provide funds to replace the faculty member in the classroom.

-Full-time academic faculty members may obtain a redistribution in the amount of nonresearch assignments (teaching and service obligations) if they are able to charge a fraction of their academic-year salary to either a contract, grant, or research unit.
+Full-time tenured and tenure-track academic faculty members may obtain a redistribution from the amount of time allocated to non-research assignments (teaching and service obligations) to research if they are able to charge a fraction of their academic-year salary to either a contract, grant, or research unit.
 Such arrangements require long-term consultation with and approval by the respective chair, director and dean.
 In the interest of the quality and continuity of teaching, research assignments should normally be limited to 50% of the usual workload of a faculty member.

-7.6 Criteria for Evaluating Tenure-Earning, Clinical and Tenured Faculty
+7.5.Criteria for Evaluating Faculty

-7.6.1General Criteria for Tenure-Earning and Tenured Faculty
+7.5.1.General Criteria for Faculty

-Faculty members are evaluated on the basis of their effective performance or potential for effective performance in three areas of activity: (1) teaching, (2) research or creative achievements, and (3) service.
-These criteria form the basis for evaluating faculty members for appointment, annual performance reviews, tenure, promotion, and salary increases.7.6.1.1Effectiveness in Teaching
+Faculty members are evaluated on the basis of their effective performance or potential for effective performance in three areas of activity: (1) teaching, (2) scholarly and/or creative achievements, and (3) service.
+For clinical faculty members, performance in clinical and professional practice also will be evaluated; for library faculty, performance in professional practice also will be evaluated.
+These criteria form the basis for evaluating faculty members for appointment, performance reviews, tenure, promotion, and salary increases.
+Departments and colleges may have additional criteria consistent with these university-wide standards.
+Departmental and college criteria shall be placed on ﬁle with the Provost’s ofﬁce and the appropriate Dean’s ofﬁce.

+7.5.1.1.Effectiveness in Teaching

 Faculty members are expected to perform effectively in all appropriate teaching settings and situations.
-Students, colleagues, and administrators should have recognized the faculty member's diligence and dedication in a classroom, lecture hall, seminar, laboratory, clinic, or library, and when appropriate, effectiveness in directing the research and creative activities of undergraduate and/or graduate students.
-Criteria for judging effectiveness in teaching include but are not limited to the following: thorough knowledge of subject matter; imaginative, efficient, and rigorous methods of presenting course materials and evaluating learning; effectiveness in oral and written communication; active concern for students' advancement in the discipline, in the university, in the workplace, and in the community; ability to engender and nurture values of learning (e.g., curiosity, objectivity, enthusiasm, fairness, and critical thinking) in students; a record of producing students who, by virtue of effective teaching, achieve success throughout their university careers; and pedagogical diligence, dedication, versatility, generosity, and creativity.
+Students, colleagues, and administrators should recognize a faculty member's diligence and dedication in a classroom, lecture hall, seminar, laboratory, clinic, or library, and when appropriate, effectiveness in directing the research and creative activities of undergraduate and/or graduate students.
+Criteria for judging effectiveness in teaching may include but are not limited to the following: thorough knowledge of subject matter; imaginative, efﬁcient, and rigorous methods of presenting course materials and evaluating learning; effectiveness in oral and written communication; active concern for students' advancement in the discipline, in the university, in the workplace, and in the community; ability to engender and nurture values of learning (e.g., curiosity, objectivity, enthusiasm, fairness, and critical thinking) in students; a record of producing students who, by virtue of effective teaching, achieve success throughout their university careers; and pedagogical diligence, dedication, versatility, generosity, and creativity.

-7.6.1.2Effectiveness in Research or Creative Achievements
+7.5.1.2.Effectiveness in Scholarly and/or Creative Achievements